andreweinkoetz/foodo-backend/README.md

-# Foodo backend
+# express-oauth2-skeleton

 ## What is this repository for?

-This repository provides the backend functionality for our student project in Future Business Labs (IN2106, IN2128, IN212807) at TUM.
+This repository provides a skeleton api that you can fork to quick-start your own express app!

-Find the corresponding react-app (here)[https://github.com/andrelandgraf/react-oauth2-skeleton].
+Find the corresponding react-oauth2-skeleton (here)[https://github.com/andrelandgraf/react-oauth2-skeleton].

 ## Getting started

 This repository is set-up for unix systems only.
-Some scripts will not work on Windows, so it is strongly recommended that you work with this repository on a unix machine (Mac, VM, Linux).
+Some scripts will not work on Windows, so it is storngly recommended that you work with this repository on a unix machine (Mac, VM, Linux).

 ### IDE / Editor